GWO in Europe 2010 – Getting in the Swing of Things

 5. … NICE TO KNOW THAT ALL IS WELL FOR THE BUSY TRAVELERS/PERFORMERS … THANKS FOR THE UPDATES SO THAT THOSE OF US BACK IN HERE CAN ENJOY YOUR EXPERIENCES VICARIOUSLY … BEST OF FORTUNE TO YOU AS YOU WRAP UP YOUR ADVENTURES AND COME BACK TO THE MIDWEST … A SPECIAL HELLO TO PERCUSSIONIST HANNA SCHUTTE !!!

-6. Grandma Lillian Schutte says:
+6. Grandma Lillian Schutte Avatar

 We really enjoyed watching the performances on the video and reading about your experiences in the blogs (the pictures are helpful, too).
 We have been thinking of you.
 Hope you are eating good!
 (And staying warm.)